 Mission statement.
 For 100 years, Lord Wandsworth College has helped young people become confident, curious and compassionate men and women, ready to seize the opportunities of an ever-changing world.

-Our pupils consistently excel in traditional testing, with more than half scoring A* to A at GCSE and A Level.
+Our pupils consistently excel in traditional testing, with more than half scoring A* to A at GCSE and A level.
 More importantly, they are given an education of opportunities, through inspirational teaching, helping pupils discover their passions and overcome their doubts.
 We teach through care, giving the support pupils need to achieve their goals; an ambition stemming from our Foundation heritage.
 Our exceptional character-driven philosophy has been nationally recognised by the Association for Character Education, which shapes confident and resilient young people who are ambitious to go and make a positive difference in the world.

 The outstanding features of the school are:

-that almost all academic staff live on campus allowing them to provide a high level of pastoral care;
+•that almost all academic staff live on campus allowing them to provide a high level of pastoral care;

-that Character Education is imbedded into the curriculum and co-curriculum.
+•that Character Education is imbedded into the curriculum and co-curriculum.
 By promoting Character Education, we believe we will give all pupils the best chance of realising their full potentials.

-that all pupils, whether full, weekly, flexi boarding or day, belong to one of the eight houses and are fully integrated into the social life of the school;
+•that all pupils, whether full, weekly, flexi boarding or day, belong to one of the eight houses and are fully integrated into the social life of the school;

-that the school is purpose-built with an outstanding range of facilities for both academic and extracurricular activities;
+•that the school is purpose-built with an outstanding range of facilities for both academic and extracurricular activities;

-that the school is an unusually unpretentious, happy and caring community.
+•that the school is an unusually unpretentious, happy and caring community.

 Curriculum.
 The aim of the curriculum is to provide a full and flexible range of subjects to fit the needs of each individual.
-The school’s policy is to follow closely the National Curriculum.
+The school’s policy is to closely follow the National Curriculum.

 Subjects taught to GCSE are: English (Language and Literature), French, Geography, Mathematics, History, Latin, Classical Civilisation, Drama, Physics, Chemistry, Biology, Spanish, Art, Music, Design & Technology, Computer Science and Religious Studies.

-Most pupils continue into the Sixth Form where the subjects taught at A Level are: English, History, Geography, Economics, Business Studies, Classical Civilisation, Music, French, Spanish, Politics, Physics, Chemistry, Biology, Mathematics, Further Mathematics, Art, Design, Theatre Studies, PE, Psychology and Photography.
+Most pupils continue into the Sixth Form where the subjects taught at A level are: English, History, Geography, Economics, Business Studies, Classical Civilisation, Music, French, Spanish, Politics, Physics, Chemistry, Biology, Mathematics, Further Mathematics, Art, Design, Theatre Studies, PE, Psychology and Photography.
 We also offer the EPQ and BTECs in Sport, Enterprise and Entrepreneurship and Creative Digital Media.

 Games.
 The school provides incredible sports facilities and has a local and national reputation for many of its pursuits.
 The main boys’ games are rugby, hockey and cricket and for girls hockey, cricket and netball with many pupils reaching County and National level.
-In addition swimming, athletics, tennis, football, golf, cross-country running, horse riding and canoeing are all on offer.
+In addition, swimming, athletics, tennis, football, golf, cross-country running, horse riding and canoeing are all on offer.

 Drama.
 Drama has a high profile and several shows are staged each year.
 A new performing arts space, The Nadine Uppal Theatre, opened in 2021.
 There is a musical production every other year as well as showcases, reviews and workshops.
-Pupils are encouraged to participate in all fields of drama either acting, writing, set design, tech support, lighting, stage management, prop-making or sound.
+Pupils are encouraged to participate in all fields of drama: acting, writing, set design, tech support, lighting, stage management, prop-making or sound.

 Music.
 There is a large variety of instrumental ensembles, including a swing band, concert band and rock groups.
 Pupils have the opportunity to sing in various choirs.
 Tuition is available in singing, all orchestral instruments, piano, percussion and guitar.
 Musicians regularly perform formally and informally both within school and at local venues.